-If the UE detects a DCI format scheduling a PDSCH reception ending in DL slot nD or if the UE detects a DCI format indicating a SPS PDSCH release or indicating SCell dormancy through a PDCCH reception ending in DL slot nD, or if the UE detects a DCI format that requests Type-3 HARQ-ACK codebook report and does not schedule a PDSCH reception through a PDCCH reception ending in DL slot nD, as described in clause 9.1.4, the UE provides corresponding HARQ-ACK information in a PUCCH transmission within UL slot n+k, where k is a number of slots and is indicated by the PDSCH-to-HARQ_feedback timing indicator field in the DCI format, if present, or provided by dl-DataToUL-ACK, dl-DataToUL-ACK-r16, or dl-DataToUL-ACKForDCIFormat1_2.
+If the UE detects a DCI format scheduling a PDSCH reception ending in DL slot nD or if the UE detects a DCI format indicating a SPS PDSCH release or indicating SCell dormancy through a PDCCH reception ending in DL slot nD, or if the UE detects a DCI format that requests Type-3 HARQ-ACK codebook report and does not schedule a PDSCH reception through a PDCCH reception ending in DL slot nD, as described in clause 9.1.4, the UE provides corresponding HARQ-ACK information in a PUCCH transmission within UL slot n+k+2μ∙Koffset, where k is a number of slots and is indicated by the PDSCH-to-HARQ_feedback timing indicator field in the DCI format, if present, or provided by dl-DataToUL-ACK, dl-DataToUL-ACK-r16, or dl-DataToUL-ACKForDCIFormat1_2, or dl-DataToUL-ACK-r17 and Koffset=Kcell,offset-KUE,offset, where Kcell,offset is provided by Koffset in ServingCellConfigCommon and KUE,offset is provided by a MAC CE command; otherwise, if not respectively provided, Kcell,offset=0 or KUE,offset=0.

+If the UE is provided a KUE,offset value by a MAC CE command, the UE applies the MAC command in the first slot that is after slot k+3Nslotsubframe,μ+2μ∙kmac where k is the slot where the UE would transmit a PUCCH with HARQ-ACK information for the PDSCH providing the MAC CE command, μ is the SCS configuration of the BWP for the PUCCH transmission that is determined in the slot when the MAC CE command is applied, and kmac is a number of slots for SCS configuration μ=0 provided by K-Mac or kmac=0 if K-Mac is not provided.

 A PUCCH transmission with HARQ-ACK information is subject to the limitations for UE transmissions described in clause 11.1 and clause 11.1.1.

 Table 9.2.3-1: Mapping of PDSCH-to-HARQ_feedback timing indicator field values to numbers of slots